PoP-PoPAPI/api-graphql/README.md

 ### Field/directive-based versioning

-Fields and directives can be independently versioned, and the version to use can be specified in the query through field/directive arguments.
+Fields and directives can be independently versioned, and the version to use can be specified in the query through the field/directive argument `versionConstraint`.

-It is similar to how REST supports versioning, but extremely fine grained: instead of versioning the whole API, or the endpoint, what is versioned is a single field or directive, and a query can involve different versions for different fields.

-To select the version for the field/directive, we use the same [semver version constraints employed by Composer](https://getcomposer.org/doc/articles/versions.md#writing-version-constraints), passed through field/directive argument `versionConstraint`:
+To select the version for the field/directive, we use the same [semver version constraints employed by Composer](https://getcomposer.org/doc/articles/versions.md#writing-version-constraints):

 ```less
 // Selecting version for fields